TransKat/minecraftpython/README.md

 To run, install pyglet and Python 3.
 Go the the project's directory and open a terminal or command prompt.

+Or run the compiled binaries in the releases page.
+No Mac binary because I don't give my weekly paycheck to Apple.
+If you want to compile one for the project, contact me.

 # macOS and Linux
 python3 minecraft.py